A look at the most active VC’s investing in SaaS (software as a service) startups right now.

 A worldwide venture capital company, 500 Startups is based in Silicon Valley.
 They have over $454 million of committed capital to help startups find their feet with early-stage investment.
 Having already backed over 2200 tech startups across the globe, 500 Startups are one of the leaders in investing in startups.
 Some of their most well-known tech projects include GitHub, Canva, Udemy, Grab, and Intercom.

-Their team is spread across 20 countries and speak over 25 languages, making them one of the most accessible venture capital and mentorship companies in the world.
+Their team is spread across 20 countries and speaks over 25 languages, making them one of the most accessible venture capital and mentorship companies in the world.

-SaaS is their 4th biggest investment area, with SaaS companies such as YayPay, an accounts receivable and automated workflow software; inagrab, an AI-driven enterprise deal assistant; and Ovation, a CRM for restaurants and retailers.
+SaaS is their 4th biggest investment area, with SaaS companies such as YayPay, accounts receivable, and automated workflow software; inagrab, an AI-driven enterprise deal assistant; and Ovation, a CRM for restaurants and retailers.

 12. Battery Ventures